hyperstack-org/hyperstack/terminal.md

 8) the console window will close

 1-4 + 7 are in a class RubyCon
-5-6 + 8 use reactrb-express in SAP
+5-6 + 8 use hyper-react-express in SAP